zongben/proot.nvim/README.md

   },
   files = { ".git" },
   ignore = {
-    lsp = nil, -- ignore lsp clients by name e.g. { "pyright", "tsserver" }
+    subpath = true, --If you are using monorepo, set to true to ignore subrepos lsp = nil, -- ignore lsp clients by name e.g. { "pyright", "tsserver" }
   },
   events = {